Directing Actors: Getting the Right Performance

 Ziga Virc, September 2013

-HOUSTON, WE HAVE A PROBLEM premiered at the 2016 Tribeca Film Festival.
-Catch it at the 2016 BFI London Film Festival on 7th & 8th October.
+HOUSTON, WE HAVE A PROBLEM premiered at the 2016 Tribeca Film Festival and screened at the 2016 BFI London Film Festival.